 I have developed more than 20 sites over the years and only manage to sell 13 of them.
 Some of the remaining ones were fully abandoned and some of them are my passive income assets.

 When you perform SEO experiments on different niches you’ll learn a lot of things not only about SEO but also about the business world.
 If you’ve worked with different niches, you will know that they require different SEO strategies.
-Some strategies might work when you’re starting out but will start to tank overtime.
+Some strategies might work when you’re starting out but will start to tank over time.

 You need to think creatively to come out from the saturation point.
-Some industries have a limited target audience, especially B2B business.
+Some industries have a limited target audience, especially B2B businesses.
 However, the competition is extremely high as everyone is trying to get their share of the bigger pie.
 In some industries, the bigger giants are already dominating the market.

 To stay competitive as an SEO expert, you need to perform various experiments to identify and validate the methods that work.
-If you’re going to rely on the generic SEO methods, you will be stuck at one point and unable to move forward.
+If you’re going to rely on generic SEO methods, you will be stuck at one point and unable to move forward.